SimonGoring/WitnessTrees/R/paper/GoringetalMarkdown.md

 due to near complete logging.
-For example, forests in Wisconsin are in a state of regrowth, with an unfilled carbon sequestration potential of 69 TgC [@rhemtulla2009historical] as a consequence of these extensive land cover conversions and subsequent partial recovery.
+For example, forests in Wisconsin are in a state of regrowth, with an unfilled carbon sequestration potential of 69 TgC [@rhemtulla2009historical] as a consequence of these extensive land cover conversions and subsequent partial recovery following abandonment of farm lands in the 1930s.

+Legacies of land use are unavoidable at regional scales [@foster2003importance].
+Under intensive land use change the natural processes of secession, senescense and the replacement of tree species in forests may be masked, or heavily modified by historically recent land use change.
+These changes can result in non-stationarity within ecosystems that may not be apparent on the relatively narrow time scales at which ecology traditionally operates [@wolkovich2014temporal].
+There is a history of recolonization of forested landscapes following agricultural clearance in the upper Midwest [@rhemtulla2009legacies], pointing to the importance of understanding ecological trajectories and land use legacies in understanding modern forest dynamics [@foster2003importance].
+Cramer et al. [-@cramer2008s] point to the literature of succession theory to indicate the likelihood that many old fields will return to a 'natural' state, but point out that recovery is not universal.
+In particular, intense fragmentation of the landscape can deplete the regional species pool, leading to failures of recruitment that would favor species with longer distance seed dispersersal [@bellemare2002legacies].
+In the upper Midwest long seed dispersal would favor species such as poplar (*Populus* sp.), white birch (*Betula papyrifera*) and some maple species (*Acer* sp.), at the expense of large-seeded species such as walnut (*Juglans* sp.), oak (*Quercus* sp.) and others.

+While there remains debate over the utility of the concept of novel ecosystems [@murcia2014critique,@hobbs2014novel], the fact remains that there are now forest and vegetation communities on the landscape without past analogues.
+The long term management of the systems and their associated services requires a broad understanding of the extent to which landscapes have been modified, and the extent to which land use change has potenitally masked underlying processes.
+It also requires a better understanding of the spatial (and temporal) scales at which novel ecosystems operate.
+While much restoration effort has focused on ecosystems at local scales there is an increasing need to focus on management and restoration at landscape scales [@menz2013hurdles].
+Thus a better understanding of the landscape-scale processes driving novelty, the spatial structure of novel ecosystems and their ecological correlates, is increasingly important.
+It can help prioritize intervention strategies at local scales [@hobbs2014managing], and give us a better understanding of the role of patches in restoring hybrid or novel landscapes.
+In particular, how important is the species pool to the development of novel landscapes?
+Are novel forests further from remnant forests than might otherwise be expected?
+Is novelty operating at landscape scales in the upper Midwest, and is the spatial distribution of new forests tied to historical patterns vegetation or losses of forest types from the historical landscape?

 The upper Midwestern United States represents a unique ecological setting, with multiple major ecotones, including the prairie-forest boundary, historic savanna, and the Tension Zone between southern deciduous forests and northern evergreen forests.
-The extent to which these ecotones have shifted, and their extent both prior to and following EuroAmerican settlement is of critical importance to biogeochemical and biogeophysical vegetation-atmosphere feedbacks [@matthes_inprep], carbon sequestration [@rhemtulla2009historical], and regional management and conservation policy
-[@radeloff2000historical; @fritschle2008reconstructing; @knoot2010state; @gimmi2013assessing].
+The extent to which these ecotones have shifted, and their extent both prior to and following EuroAmerican settlement is of critical importance to biogeochemical and biogeophysical vegetation-atmosphere feedbacks [@matthes_inprep], carbon sequestration [@rhemtulla2009historical], and regional management and conservation policy [@radeloff2000historical; @fritschle2008reconstructing; @knoot2010state; @gimmi2013assessing].

 Land use change at the local and state-level has affected both the